Santa Lucia Highlands AVA: Soil

 metamorphic rock in the northern section, diatomaceous shale and massive sandstone in the central area, and masses of shale, sandstone, and serpentine to the south.
 In contrast, the soils of the valley floor are primarily from the Mocho, Cropley, Pico and Danville series.
 The Mocho soils of the valley floor are silty clay loams of 0 percent to 2 percent grade.
 The Pico and Danville soils are sandy clay loams of 0 percent to 2 percent grade.

-Industry
+Viticulture

 Santa Lucia Highlands is also resident of two vineyards Wine Enthusiast magazine recognized as "Grand Cru" vineyards, by renown winemakers, for consistently producing the highest-quality Chardonnay wine year after year.
-Sleepy Hollow Vineyard and Double L Vineyard, are owned by E&J Gallo and Talbott Vineyards, respectively.
+Sleepy Hollow Vineyard and Double L Vineyard, are owned by E&J Gallo and Morgan Winery, respectively.

 The River Road Wine Trail runs along the length of this AVA.